-If a state chooses to codify a right to counsel at the release hearing, an arrested individual retains the right to waive counsel.
-In some circumstances, for instance, an individual may wish to waive counsel to facilitate speedier release.

-Rights of arrested individual versus powers of prosecutor.
-Article 3 prescribes only the rights of the arrested individual.
-It does not address the procedural powers of the prosecutor-for instance, to present evidence, make arguments, or cross-examine defense witnesses.
-The Act does not establish any required procedures for the release hearing and thereby leaves matters other than the rights of the arrested individual to existing state law and court rules.
+1 counsel "at every stage of the proceedings following arrest"); cf., Bureau of Justice Assistance, 2 NATIONAL SYMPOSIUM ON PRETRIAL JUSTICE: SUMMARY REPORT OF PROCEEDINGS 30 3 (Washington, D.C., 2012) (deeming counsel's presence integral to release hearings).
+4 5 If a state chooses to codify a right to counsel at the release hearing, an arrested individual 6 retains the right to waive counsel.
+In some circumstances, for instance, an individual may wish to 7 waive counsel to facilitate speedier release.
+8 9 Rights of arrested individual versus powers of prosecutor.
+Article 3 prescribes only the 10 rights of the arrested individual.
+It does not address the procedural powers of the prosecutor for instance, to present evidence, make arguments, or cross-examine defense witnesses.
+The Act 11 does not establish any required procedures for the release hearing and thereby leaves matters 12 13 other than the rights of the arrested individual to existing state law and court rules.
+14 15 SECTION 303.

-SECTION 303.
 JUDICIAL DETERMINATION OF RISK.
-At a release hearing, the court shall determine, by clear and convincing evidence, whether an arrested individual poses a

-- 1 risk that is relevant to pretrial release.
-The individual poses a relevant risk only if the individual - 2 is likely to abscond, not appear, obstruct justice, violate an order of protection, or cause - 3 significant harm to another person.
-The court may consider: - 4 (1) the nature, seriousness, and circumstances of the alleged offense; - 5 (2) the weight of the evidence against the individual; - 6 (3) the individual's criminal history, history of absconding or nonappearance, and - 7 community ties; - 8 (4) whether the individual has a pending charge in another matter or is under criminal - 9 justice supervision, including probation or [parole]; - 10 [(5) a recommendation of a pretrial services agency or relevant information provided by - 11 the agency; and - 12 (6) other relevant information, including information provided by the individual, the - 13 [prosecuting authority], or an alleged victim. - 14 Legislative Note: Include paragraph (5) if pretrial services agencies operate in the state.
+At a release hearing, the 16 court shall determine, by clear and convincing evidence, if the arrested individual is likely to 17 abscond, not appear, obstruct justice, violate an order of protection, or cause significant harm to 18 another person.
+The court shall consider: (1) the nature, seriousness, and circumstances of the alleged offense; 19 (2) the weight of the evidence against the individual; 20 21 (3) the individual's: 22 (A) criminal history; 23 (B) history of absconding or nonappearance; 24 (C) place and length of residence; 25 (D) community ties; and 26 (E) employment and education commitments; 27 (4) whether the individual has a pending charge in another matter or is under criminal 28 justice supervision, including probation or [parole]; and 29 (5) other relevant information, including information provided by the individual, the 30 [prosecuting authority], [or] an alleged victim[, or a [pretrial services agency]].

-In paragraph (6), insert the state's term for the state's prosecuting authority.
+Legislative Note: In paragraph (5), insert the state's term for the state's prosecuting authority.
+Insert the state's term for the state's pretrial services agency or the equivalent, if applicable.